openscad/openscad-wasm/README.md

 - [ ] tests exist

 ## Future work
-- [ ] Fix NULLGL in OpenSCAD 2021
+- [x] Fix NULLGL in OpenSCAD 2021
 - [ ] Merge WASM patch into Boost.Filesystem

 ## Known Issues
 - [ ] text does not render
     Fonts appear to be missing but FontConfig seems to be working correctly.
 This seems to just be a config issue at runtime.
-- [ ] CGAL error on intersection between cube and circle (might be a 2019 issue)
+- [ ] CGAL error on intersection between cube and circle (csg test)